Skip to Content

 Institutional Protocols

-2. Any note can now query: “UCSF sepsis bundle timing”.
+2. Query: “UCSF sepsis bundle timing”.

 Next: Workflows | API